Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Optical Conductivity

-Interestingly, this last relation coincides with the definition of a Moir\'e interference pattern, originating from the interference of two slightly mismatching scales defined by frequencies $\omega_+$ and $\omega_-$.
-The resulting Moir\'e pattern has a larger scale defined by $\frac{1}{2}(\omega_+-\omega_-)$, in coincidence with Eq. (\ref{Eq:Omega_B}).
+Interestingly, this last relation coincides with the expression for the frequency of a pattern arising from the interference of two slightly-mismatching spatial or temporal scales defined by frequencies $\omega_+$ and $\omega_-$.
+In fact, the periodicity of the large-scale moir\'e patterns that arise in moir\'e superlattices are given by analogous expressions.
+Because of this, we refer to the resonance at $\omega_M$ as an ``inteference'' signature.
 We make the remark that the relation in Eq. (\ref{Eq:Omega_B}) holds for both models regardless of the fact that $H_K$ and $H_Q$ describe modulations with different physical origins, have different energy dispersions, and that the expressions for $\omega_\pm$ and $\omega_M$ as a function of the valley coupling are different in each case.
 This points to the signature being originated from the symmetry alone.
 In terms of coupling parameters, the resonance peak for the Kek-M phase is given by $\omega_M\approx2\Delta_0t_0$ (at high doping).
-For the case of the Kek-Y phase, the peak occurs at $\omega_M\approx2\Delta\mu$ (see Supplementary Material for more details).
-Since the resonance at $\omega_M$ corresponds to intervalley transitions, its observation would provide evidence for the predicted valley-momentum locking \cite{Gamayun,Eom2020}.
+For the case of the Kek-Y phase, the peak occurs at $\omega_M\approx2\Delta\mu$.
+The resonance at $\omega_M$ corresponds to optical transitions between the upper bands (assuming $\mu>0$), which in pristine graphene correspond to different valleys.
+Since in pristine graphene these transitions are completely absent, its observation would provide evidence for the predicted valley-momentum locking \cite{Gamayun,Eom2020}.

 Remarkably, the features at $\omega_\pm$ in the optical conductivity belong to the response of two species of quasiparticles in each superlattice: massless Dirac fermions with Fermi velocities $v_\pm=v_0\pm\Delta v_0$ in the Kek-Y phase and Dirac fermions with masses $m_\pm=m_0\pm\Delta m_0$ for the Kek-M phase.
 We refer to the Dirac quasiparticles with velocities $v_+$ and $v_-$ in the Kek-Y phase as ``fast'' and ``slow'' fermions and to the Dirac quasiparticles with masses $m_+$ and $m_-$ in the Kek-M as ``heavy'' and ``light'' fermions, respectively.
-In order to see why, we use the fact that in a previous work \cite{Herrera2020} it was noted that the scattering probability for Kekul\'e-patterned graphene is composed of three terms: two corresponding to each intravalley scattering plus an additional term related to intervalley transitions,